SkylabsAI/fm-ci/docker/README.md

 Note that by default the commands are not run.
 See the output to know how to actually push.

+Pushing images with the `BR_FMDEPS_VERSION` currently used in CI (especially `main` branches) will affect new pipelines, so don't do it.

 To override default tags, call with `TAG_DEFAULTS=yes`.

 **Note:** when you are setting up a new image version, with a distinct value for `BR_FMDEPS_VERSION`, pushing is perfectly safe.
-In case of mistake in the images configuration, you can push again without worry (provided you bump the `BR_IMAGE_VERSION` variable in the case NOVA CI ran).
+In case of mistake in the images configuration, you can safely push again.

 You can also push a single image if you want, using the corresponding target from the output of